ShreyaThareja/FitFusion/README.md

 MongoDB: A NoSQL database used to store and manage the data in HealthTracker.
 Its flexibility and scalability contribute to the seamless handling of information.

 Google OAuth: The authentication mechanism that HealthTracker leverages for secure user authentication, ensuring a reliable and streamlined login process.

-We express our sincere appreciation to the developers and communities behind these technologies for their continuous efforts and contributions.
-HealthTracker stands on the shoulders of these giants, and we are grateful for their role in making this project possible.